 There are a few reasons that make Russia such an attractive place to find investments.
 One and perhaps the most important, is the low debt of Russia, especially when compared with other countries.
 Although this does not directly affect the business prospects of a particular company, it just ensures that corporate tax rates are more likely to stay flat or even decrease.
 As we have seen this week, there is a global push for a minimum corporate tax rate, by G-7 leaders.

 Russia, which was initially suspended in 2014, would permanently leave the G-8 in 2017 following the annexation of Crimea.
 It is a mere coincidence that Russia seems to be by far the country with the strictest budget management.
 It has the lowest debt-to-GDP out of the group, and although some of the G-7 members see a minimum corporate tax rate as a way out of their increasing government spending, Russia does not depend on global tax alliances to make up for their lavish government spending.

 Russia’s GDP is expected to reach 2019 levels by the end of this year.
 Although the growth projections for the next five years are modest, the long-term prospects are good.
 Russia also seems to be the only country to raise interest rates.

-Throughout most of 2020, Russian consumers increased their spending in consumer electronics and home appliances.
-According to the survey, nearly 8% of Russians’ monthly budget is spent on consumer electronics and home appliances.
+Throughout most of 2020, Russian consumers increased their spending on consumer electronics and home appliances.
+According to the survey, nearly 8% of Russians' monthly budget is spent on consumer electronics and home appliances.

-Another trend that was boosted by the pandemic, is the large amount of online purchases made across various categories, and in particular in consumer electronics.
+Another trend that was boosted by the pandemic, is the large number of online purchases made across various categories, in particular in consumer electronics.